logo

 Joy as Wajir schools receive sanitary pads from NGO

-Amina Abdi, an official from Siyad Foundation, said that adolescent girls face challenges that may compromise their chances of completing school
+Amina Abdi, an official from Siyad Foundation, said that adolescent girls face many challenges

 In Summary